Fall Down 7 Times Get Up 8

 Thomas Judd

-"Essential reading for parents and teachers who work with individuals with autism who remain nonverbal."
-(Temple Grandin)
+“Essential reading for parents and teachers of those with autism who remain nonverbal.”—Temple Grandin

-With an introduction by best-selling novelist David Mitchell, Fall Down 7 Times Get Up 8 also includes a dreamlike short story Higashida wrote especially for the US edition.
+With an introduction by the bestselling novelist David Mitchell, Fall Down 7 Times Get Up 8 also includes a dreamlike short story Higashida wrote especially for the U.S. edition.
 Both moving and of practical use, this book opens a window into the mind of an inspiring young man who meets every challenge with tenacity and good humor.
 However often he falls down, he always gets back up.

 Praise for Fall Down 7 Times Get Up 8